-3. Create a new NestWatch nest site by going to "Your Data" section of the NestWatch website and clicking the "Add New Nest Site" button.
-If the nest site has already been recorded during a previous nesting attempt, make sure that its description is up-to-date.
+3. Create a new NestWatch nest site by going to the "Your Data" section of the NestWatch website and clicking the "Add New Nest Site" button, or if the nest site has already been recorded during a previous nest-

-Eastern Screech-Owl chicks, still in their down, peek out of their nest box.
+Eastern Screech-Owl chick, still in down feathers, peeks out of its nest box.